xingziye/ASM-Instrumentation/README.md

 	mv.visitMethodInsn(Opcodes.INVOKEVIRTUAL, "java/io/PrintStream", "println", "(Ljava/lang/String;)V", false);
     }
 ```
+How do we know what to put in the visitor methods?
+As we mentioned above the ASMifier can let us know what ASM code needed to generate the target code.

 Notice that the process only happens when we first time load the method, so that the method name will only print once while the parameter index will print many times because we have already modified its bytecode in the method.